idem-lab/syncomat/README.md

 ## Notes

 The contact matrices created are transposed in comparison to those discussed by [Prem, Cook, and Jit (2017)](https://doi.org/10.1371/journal.pcbi.1005697) and [Mossong et al. (2008)](https://doi.org/10.1371/journal.pmed.0050074).
 In other words, the rows are "age group to" and the columns are "age group from".

+For more information on the `conmat` package, refer to its [documentation](https://idem-lab.github.io/conmat/dev/index.html).

+For more information on targets workflows, refer to the [`targets` user manual](https://books.ropensci.org/targets/).